 Who is this course for?

 This course is for those aged 19+ you want to apply for a university degree in counselling and related areas.

 What do you need to apply for the course?

-You must be aged 19 or over at the start of the academic year.
-You’ll need to have a full Level 2 Qualification such as four GCSEs at a grade C or above including GCSE English and or the Test the City numeracy and literacy at Level 2.
+You’ll need to have a full Level 2 Qualification such as four GCSEs at a grade C or above including GCSE English and Maths.

 What are the key things you'll learn?

 Professional Skills in Counselling, Counselling Theory, Fundamental Skills in Counselling, Personal Development, Psychology,

 = 45 credits@ level 3